-“Man goeth forth unto his work and to his labor until the evening" (Psalm 104:23).
+“Man goeth forth unto his work and to his labour until the evening.”
+(Psalm 104:23)

 The 104th Psalm is a beautiful psalm of creation and the Flood, supplemented by God’s providential care of His creatures in the post-Flood world.
 Our text makes man’s activity seem almost incidental in the grand scope of God’s activities on behalf of His whole creation.

-Whatever our job may be (assuming it is an honorable occupation), it can be regarded as serving Christ and as helping to fulfill His primeval-dominion commandment, and even as helping to lead others to know Him.
-Therefore, whether the work is easy, or hard, we should be “always abounding in the work of the Lord...your labor is not in vain in the Lord" (I Corinthians 15:58).
+Whatever our job is (assuming it is honorable), it can be regarded as serving Christ and helping to fulfill His primeval dominion commandment, and even as helping to lead others to know Him.
+Therefore, whether the work is easy or hard, we should be “always abounding in the work of the Lord...your labour is not in vain in the Lord” (1 Corinthians 15:58).
 HMM